mansakondo/activemodel-embedding/README.md

 the `:document` type.

 ### `ActiveModel::Embedding::Document`
-A module which includes everything needed to work with the `:document` type (`ActiveModel::Model`, `ActiveModel::Attributes`, `ActiveModel::Serializers::JSON`, `ActiveModel::Embedding::Associations`).
+A mixin which includes everything needed to work with the `:document` type (`ActiveModel::Model`, `ActiveModel::Attributes`, `ActiveModel::Serializers::JSON`, `ActiveModel::Embedding::Associations`).
 Provides an `id` attribute and implements methods like `#persisted?` and `#save` to emulate persistence.

 ### `ActiveModel::Embedding::Collecting`
-A module which provides capabailities similar to ActiveRecord collection proxies.
+A mixin which provides capabailities similar to ActiveRecord collection proxies.
 Provides support for nested attributes.

 ### `ActiveModel::Embedding::Collection`